pennal/LinAlgNotes/README.md

 	  * Definitions.pdf: Contains only the definitions.
 * Typeset (Build) it yourself from source.
 Take a look at the [Typeset](#Typeset) section

-New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTeX, just get the files from the "PDFs" folder.
+New PDFs are generated on a daily basis, around 2 AM.
+If any changes are made during the day, you will have to generate the PDFs manually (See the [Typeset](#Typeset) section)

 <a name="Contributing"></a>